Making the application

 Your appeal will be heard by a judge who is independent from the Home Office.
 You will have a chance to submit more evidence about your claim and also to speak in court.
 You will be asked questions by the Home Office and if you have witnesses, they will also be able to speak and be asked questions.

 - Appeal Outcome 1: appeal allowed.
-Home Office have a right to appeal against this decision.
+The Home Office has a right to appeal against this decision.
 The procedure they follow and possible outcomes are the same as they are for your appeal (described at Appeal Outcome 2 below).
-If Home Office does not appeal against the decision of the First Tier Tribunal, they should issue you with Refugee or Humanitarian protection status.
+If the Home Office does not appeal against the decision of the First Tier Tribunal, they should issue you with Refugee or Humanitarian protection status, or another type of leave if you win your appeal on the basis of your private and family life in the UK rather than on asylum.

 - Appeal Outcome 2: appeal dismissed.
 It is very important that you have lawyers to advise you if this happens because: